 Sour cherries taste best when cooked.
 The heat turns their plump and tender skins creamy and develops their flavor—intense and fresh, with just a little acidity.

-Treat all cherries with the same like touch you give to berries.
+Treat all cherries with the same light touch you give to berries.
 Keep them refrigerated for up to five days uncovered, rather than in a sealed plastic bag.

 If you're lucky enough to have more sour cherries than you can use in a few days' time, freeze the extra; it's the best way to hold them.
-Freeze fruits in a single layer for three or four hours, and then seal the frozen cherries in doubled zip-top bags.
-Stash them in the freezer to enjoy year-round.
+Pit the cherries first, then freeze them in a single layer on parchment-lined baking sheets for three or four hours, and then seal the frozen cherries in doubled zip-top bags.
+They'll keep for up to a year in the freezer.